- General Information

 - Contact Information

-The School of Visual Communication Design (VCD) is housed in the College of Communication and Information is located, and is located in the Art Building.
+The School of Visual Communication Design (VCD) is housed in the College of Communication and Information is located, and is located in Taylor Hall.

 The School of Visual Communication Design offers two master's degrees; a 32-credit Master of Arts (M.A.) professional degree (also referred to as low-residency degree), and a 60-credit hour (in-residency) Master of Fine Arts (M.F.A.) degree designed for students wishing to find employment in higher education or leadership positions in the industry.
 The MFA requires a portfolio for admission.